zukasmichael/NGP-Donations/README.md

 "NGP API Key" is how this plugin authenticates with your NGP VAN service.

+"Thanks for Contributing URL" is where the contributor is sent after a successful contribution.

 "Donation Support Phone Line" is shown with the error message when the contribution gets rejected by the NGP VAN server.

 "Addt'l Information for Donation Footer" might be used for listing things like donation mailing address, donation limits, taxable status of donations, etc.